mojaveexpressguide/mojaveexpressguide.github.io/docs/Introduction.md

 ---

 ### ![](../static/img/UserInterface.webp) User Interface:
-- Various basic modernisations; including dynamic crosshairs, hit markers, visual quest markers, and a quick loot menu.
+- Various basic modernisations; including dynamic crosshairs, hit markers, visual quest markers, and a Quick Loot menu.
 - Simplified FO4 style HUD display.
 - Higher resolution HUD and icons.
 - Text size and style adjustments.
 - Visibility tweaks and display modernisations from the newer games.
-- Power Armor exclusive Pip-Boy holo panel.
+- Power Armor exclusive Pip-Boy holographic panel.
 - Cleaner and more readable world map.
 - All items have an icon in menus to make them more readable and help with organisation.
 - Consumables will display a dedicated HUD widget after use showing how long it'll take until they wear off.